-At year end, the Partnership has deposits on five (2022 - four) different revenue producing properties.
-By placing these deposits and signing the agreements, they have committed to purchasing these properties.
-These deals will be finalized in the subsequent year.
+At year end, the Partnership has a deposit on one (2023 - five) revenue producing property.
+By placing this deposit and signing the agreements, they have committed to purchasing this property.
+This deal will be finalized in the subsequent year.

 12. Capital Management: